Description

 - 1/2 teaspoon chili powder or ancho chili powder (see notes for substitutes)

-- Optional toppings – chopped green onion, sour cream, avocado, jalapeño pepper, etc.
+- Optional toppings: chopped green onion, sour cream, avocado, jalapeño, etc.

 Instructions

-- First, prepare the shrimp if they are not already thawed.
-If using frozen shrimp, quickly thaw in water for 10 minutes before peeling.
-Pat the shrimp dry with paper towels.
+- Prep the shrimp: If using frozen shrimp, thaw in cold water for about 10 minutes.
+Pat dry with paper towels to remove excess moisture.

-- Add the drained canned fire roasted tomatoes, salsa, salt, pepper, cumin, chili powder, and paprika to the crockpot.
-Mix together until seasonings are well combined with shrimp and vegetables.
+- Add the fire-roasted tomatoes, salsa, salt, pepper, cumin, chili powder, paprika, and cilantro.
+Stir to combine.

 Notes